 The fact of the matter is that there is no single element of your application that’s guaranteed to get you into college, nor is there one that’s certain to keep you out.
 Just do your best, let your personality and academic strengths shine through, and don't let a little thing like money stand between you and your dreams.

 Are you concerned about how your financial need may play into your college applications?
-Share your thoughts in the comments, and be sure to score all the free money you can with the CollegeXpress scholarship search!
+Score all the free money you can with the CollegeXpress Scholarship Search tool!